sforsteracademytrainee/hobby-web-app/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-You can find my Kanban board [here](https://20novsimontest.atlassian.net/secure/RapidBoard.jspa?rapidView=6&projectKey=PRO2).
+You can find my Jira board [here](https://20novsimontest.atlassian.net/secure/RapidBoard.jspa?rapidView=6&projectKey=PRO2).

 ### Prerequisites